OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 #### Disadvantages

-Along with the many advantages, Service mesh also brings in its set of challenges, few of them are listed below:
+Along with the many advantages, service mesh also brings in its set of challenges, few of them are listed below:

 - Added Complexity: The introduction of proxies, sidecars and other components into an already sophisticated environment dramatically increases the complexity of development and operations.
 - Required Expertise: Adding a service mesh such as Istio on top of an orchestrator such as Kubernetes often requires operators to become experts in both technologies.